• Skip to primary navigation

 (Laughter)

-“Shirtless Medical Student,” “Shirtless Steroid-Using Con Man” and, in most well-known role, as Rafael.
+“Shirtless Student,” “Shirtless Steroid-Using Con Man” and, in my most well-known role, as Rafael.

 (Applause)

-A brooding, reformed who falls for, of all things, a virgin, and who is occasionally shirtless.
+A brooding, reformed who falls for, of all things, a virgin, and is only occasionally shirtless.

 (Laughter)

-Now, these roles don’t represent the kind of I am in my real life, but that’s what I about acting.
-I get to live inside characters very different than myself.
-But every I got one of these roles, I was surprised, because most of the men I play machismo, charisma and power, and when I look in the mirror, that’s just not how see myself.
-But it was how Hollywood saw me, and time, I noticed a parallel between the roles I would play a man both on-screen and off.
+Now, these roles don’t represent the kind of man am in my real life, but that’s what I love about acting.
+I to live inside characters very different than myself.
+But every I got one of these roles, I was surprised, because most of men I play ooze machismo, charisma and power, and when I look in mirror, that’s just not how I see myself.
+But was how Hollywood saw me, and over time, I noticed a parallel between roles I would play as a man both on-screen and off.

 I’ve been pretending to be man that I’m not my entire life.
-I’ve been pretending to be strong when I felt weak, when I felt insecure and tough when really I was hurting. think for the most part I’ve just been kind of putting on show, but I’m tired of performing.
-And I can you right now that it is exhausting trying to be man for everyone all the time.
+I’ve been pretending to be strong when I felt weak, confident I felt insecure and tough when really I was hurting.
+I think for the most part I’ve been kind of putting on a show, but I’m tired of performing.
+And can tell you right now that it is exhausting trying to man enough for everyone all the time.
 Now — right?

 (Laughter)

-Now, for as long as I can remember, I’ve been the kind of man that I should grow up be.
-As a boy, all I wanted was to be and liked by the other boys, but that acceptance meant I had to this almost disgusted view of the feminine, and since we were that feminine is the opposite of masculine, I either had to reject embodying any of these qualities or rejection myself.
-This is the script that we’ve been given.
+Now, for long as I can remember, I’ve been told the of man that I should grow up to be.
+As a boy, all wanted was to be accepted and liked by the other boys, that acceptance meant I had to acquire this almost disgusted view of the feminine, and since were told that feminine is the opposite of masculine, I either had reject embodying any of these qualities or face rejection myself.
+This is the that we’ve been given.
 Right?
-Girls weak, and boys are strong.
-This is what’s being subconsciously communicated to hundreds of of young boys and girls all over the world, like it was with me.
+Girls are weak, and are strong.
+This is what’s being subconsciously communicated to of millions of young boys and girls all over the world, like it was with me.

-Well, I came here today to say, a man that this is wrong, this is toxic, it has to end.
+Well, I came here today say, as a man that this is wrong, this is toxic, and it to end.

 (Applause)

-Now, I’m not here to give a history lesson. likely all know how we got here, OK?
-But I’m a guy that woke up after 30 years and realized that I was living in state of conflict, conflict with who I feel I am in my core conflict with who the world tells me as a man should be.
-But I don’t have a desire to into the current broken definition of masculinity, because I don’t want to be a good man.
+Now, I’m not here to give a lesson.
+We likely all know how we got here, OK?
+I’m just a guy that woke up after 30 years and realized that I was living in state of conflict, conflict with who I feel I am my core and conflict with who the world tells as a man I should be.
+But I don’t have a desire to fit into the broken definition of masculinity, because I don’t just want to be good man.
 I want to be a good human.
-And believe the only way that can happen is if learn to not only embrace the qualities that we told are feminine in ourselves but to be willing stand up, to champion and learn from the women who embody them.
+And I believe the only that can happen is if men learn to not only embrace the qualities that we were are feminine in ourselves but to be willing to stand up, to and learn from the women who embody them.

 (Laughter)

-I am saying that everything we have learned is toxic.
+I am not saying that everything we learned is toxic.
 OK?
-I’m not saying there’s anything wrong with you or me, and men, I’m not saying we have stop being men.
+I’m not saying there’s anything wrong with you or me, and men, I’m not saying we have to being men.
 But we need balance, right?
-We balance, and the only way things will change is we take a real honest look at the scripts that have been passed down to us generation to generation and the roles that, as men, we choose to take on in our lives.
+We need balance, and only way things will change is if we take a real honest look at the that have been passed down to us from generation to and the roles that, as men, we choose to take in our everyday lives.

-So speaking of scripts, the first script I ever got came from dad.
+So speaking of scripts, the first script I ever got from my dad.
 My dad is awesome.
 He’s loving, he’s kind, he’s sensitive, he’s nurturing, he’s here.

 (Applause)